trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 When children learn a language for the most time they probably don't *comprehend* what they are doing until much later.

-Even adults can speak without actually being aware of what it is that they are saying.
+Even adults can speak without  being aware of what it is that they are saying.
 Speaking can run on autopilot, which is the best sign that it doesn't need active comprehension at all.

 Words and language can be used as a tool unconsciously, without users of the words being aware of what they are doing.
 But still, automatically, they extract new information from the heard and use that, also automatically, to do things differently.
 A meme reproduced.